ByteSizedOrg/backend/README.md

-# express-typescript
+# ByteSize backend
-Template for express
+The backend for a tech news aggregator app